Current Board Members

 Lisa Silverstein is vice chairman of Silverstein Properties and oversees the firm's capital, existing assets, new initiatives and corporate strategy.
 Silverstein sits on the board of UJA and Jewish Community Relations Council of New York, as well as several other philanthropic and financial organizations and institutions from the United States to Israel.

 Chair, Tandon Capital Associates

 Chandrika Tandon chairs her advisory firm, Tandon Capital Associates, which focuses on measurable transformation of institutions to excellence.
 She also chairs the Krishnamurthy Tandon Foundation, which supports women, education, the arts, and spirituality, and Soul Chants Music, a not-for-profit label.
 A world-class producer, composer, and singer, Tandon is a Grammy-nominated artist, releasing four albums in support of wellness and community building.
-She is chair of the NYU President’s Global Council and chair of the NYU Tandon School of Engineering Board of Overseers.
-Tandon also serves on the NYU Stern School of Business Board of Overseers and the NYU Langone Health Board of Trustees.
+She is chair of the NYU President’s Global Council and chair of the NYU Tandon School of Engineering Board.
+Tandon also serves on the NYU Stern School of Business Executive Board and the NYU Langone Health Board of Trustees.
 Tandon serves on the Board of Directors and Executive Committee of Lincoln Center for the Performing Arts.
 She is a member of the President's Circle of the National Academies, the Horatio Alger Association, the President’s Council on International Activities at Yale University, and the President’s Advisory Council of the Berklee College of Music, where Berklee-Tandon Global Clinics connect faculty to underprivileged talent worldwide.

 Managing Director, Three Mile Capital